Recipe and pressure canning instructions for canning spaghetti sauce with no meat.

 *for safety reasons do not increase proportions of onions, peppers, or mushrooms.

 The first thing you need to do when home canning spaghetti sauce is to prepare your tomato sauce.

-If needed simmer tomato sauce uncovered, in large saucepan until thick enough for serving.
-This might a take 20 minutes to a couple hours.
+If needed, simmer tomato sauce, uncovered, in large saucepan until thick enough for serving.
+This might a take 20 minutes to a couple of hours.
 Stir frequently to avoid burning.
 The amount of sauce may be reduced by nearly one-half.